CoAntrimMan/BibleStudy/Matthew/Matthew 22.md

 Oh course the Law and the Prophets = The old Testaments.
 The Scripture.
 If you are going to ask a question about the scripture - these two commandments should be examined!

+Proverbs 11 - He that winneth souls is wise
+Christ is the only redeemer of God's elect and he is on his mission here on earth.
+He is the ultimate in wisdom.